commercetools/express-request-correlator/readme.md

 A correlation id, also known as a unique identifier that is attached to requests that allow reference to a particular transaction or event chain.
 In the case of multiple microservices it is used to correlate an incoming request to other resulting requests to other services.
 As a result a correlation ID should be passed on as soon as found on an incoming request.
 If not found it should be generated as soon as possible to have a correlatable request chain as early as possible.
 Ultimatively this helps enabling a concept called distributed tracing in a distributed system.

-Usually correlation IDs are passed as a header.
+Usually correlation ids are passed as a header.
 The specific name of that header differs.
 Often `X-Correlation-Id` is used.
 Generally multiple services in a fleet/architecture should agree on a shared name and location (e.g. header) of the id.
-However, it is possible that service A makes a request with a correlation ID named (`X-Request-Id`) to service B which forwards it as `X-Correlation-Id`.
+However, it is possible that service A makes a request with a correlation id named (`X-Request-Id`) to service B which forwards it as `X-Correlation-Id`.

 ## ❯ Documentation